metabase/metabase/docs/troubleshooting-guide/running.md

 WARNING: sun.reflect.Reflection.getCallerClass is not supported.
 This will impact performance.
 ```

 If you see the above error, ignore it.
-It doesn't mean anything.
 Your Metabase is perfectly healthy and performing as it should.

 <h2 id="heap-space-outofmemoryerrors">Metabase fails to start due to Heap Space OutOfMemoryErrors</h2>